 The good news is that the process of cultivating your first sourdough starter requires about 5 minutes a day for 1 week!
 That's it!

-A sourdough starter is a combination of flour, water, yeast and bacteria that is used to make bread rise when baking.
+A sourdough starter is a combination of flour, water, wild yeast and bacteria that is used to make bread rise when baking.
 Bread and other baked goods that use a sourdough starter are referred to as "naturally leavened" bread.

 Step by step instructions